jovanako/jovanako/README.md

 - 👋 Hi, I’m Jovana.
-- 👀 I’m a frontend web developer.
+- 👀 I’m a software engineer.

 <!---
 jovanako/jovanako is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.